 The Company's credit risk is primarily attributable to its loan receivable from related parties and due from related parties.
-In determining impairment losses, the Company recognises loss allowance for expected credit losses on the financial asset that is measured at amortized cost or FVOCI, trade receivables and a contract asset.
+In determining impairment losses, the Company recognises loss allowance for expected credit losses on the financial asset that is measured at amortised cost, and trade receivables.
 At each reporting date, the Company measures the loss allowance for the financial instrument at an amount equal to the lifetime expected credit losses if the credit risk on that financial instrument has increased significantly since initial recognition.
-If, at the reporting date, the credit risk on a financial instrument has not increased significantly since initial recognition, the Company measures the loss allowance for that financial instrument at an amount equal to 12-month expected credit losses.
+If, at the reporting date, the Company measures the loss allowance for the Company measures the loss allowance for that financial instrument has not increased significantly since initial recognition, the Company measures the loss allowance for that financial instrument at an amount equal to 12-month expected credit losses.